Author’s Last name, First initial. (Date published). Title. URL

 Page numbers: If the article is only one page long, use ‘p.’
 For any articles longer than one page, use ‘pp.’

 Author Last name, First initial.
 Middle initial.
 (Year, Month Date Published).
 Title of article.
 Title of Newspaper.
-Retrieved from newspaper homepage URL
+Newspaper homepage URL

 Author Last Name, First initial.
 Middle initial.
 (Year, Month Published).
 Title of article.
 Title of Magazine, Volume(Issue), page range.